Kgithub0601/Annual-Sales-Report-Dashboard/README.md

 # Project Objective

 The project objective is to create an Annual sales report for year 2022.
-So that, they can understand their customers and grow more and more sales and profit in year 2023.
+So to provide insightful information on their target audience and to increase sales and profit in the year 2023.

 # Steps used in the entire project